When you buy a Stock or an Index, you have the right to receive or obligation to pay dividends.

 How much will I get?

 The dividend you are entitled to depends on the size of your trade and not on how many shares you hold (you don't hold the actual share, but a CFD contract that follows the price of the underlying share).
-As the size of your CFD trade isn't usually 1:1 with the share price (as in the example above), some calculation needs to be made:
+As the size of your CFD trade isn't usually 1:1 with the share price (as in the example below), some calculation needs to be made:

 - So let's assume that Barclays price is £245.58 per share and that you invested £100 in a LONG position - then the value of your trade would not be 1:1 with the share value, but 40.72%, because: